igitur/techtoast/docs/web-server/web-server-to-control-an-led.md

 ---
-title: ESP32: Web Server to Control an LED
+title: Web Server to Control an LED
 ---

-## ESP32: Web Server to Control an LED

 Let's enhance the web server by adding an LED (we will use the built-in LED) to control it with a button on the web interface.
 The button will turn the LED on or off when pressed.
 Here’s how we can do that: